 Packages aren't inherently dishonest.
 They're just designed around the wrong priorities.
-A package is efficient for a station to sell and easy for a business owner to evaluate: it has a line item price, a spot count, and a name.
+A package has a line item price, a spot count, and a name.
 What it doesn't have is any relationship to your business, your customers, your seasonality, or your competitive situation in this market.

 Why Packages Exist